K-Kluster/Kasia/CONTRIBUTING.md

 Inherited from default prettier settings, subject to evolution.
 We recommend that you add the `prettier` extension on your favorite IDE, and enable format on save capability.\
 For VsCode user, this is automatically done through .vscode workspace settings.

+## Coding guide

+### Web style

+For any new implementations, we enforce the use of inline TailwindCSS.
+A well-known utility `clsx` is available within the codebase for more conplex style application (e.g.: conditional style)

 ## Submitting Changes

 Kasia uses GitHub's pull-request workflow and all contributions in terms of code should be done through pull requests.\